dealingwith/daniel-industries/_writings/the-island.md

 “What are you sorry for?”

 “For being here,” he said.
 “But I’m ok, you can go back to your work.
-I’ll pop out later to see if you’ve found anything else.”
+I’ll come out later to see if you’ve found anything else.”

 Naomi didn’t know how to respond.
 “Ok,” she said.
 She paused, feeling like she should say something more, but couldn’t think of anything, so she turned and headed back to her campground.

 Since all the objects from the compound’s labs were seemingly clean and data-free, Naomi went back to collecting samples from the environment.
 She’d focused on the land so far, but it was time to focus on the water.
-She didn’t have the equipment to do any testing whatsoever on the water, and she had no plans on taking any living creatures back to her lab with her, so she had simply brought a number of vessels with which to collect seawater samples with.
+She didn’t have the equipment to do any testing whatsoever on the water, and she had no plans on taking any living creatures back to her lab with her, so she had simply brought a number of vessels with which to collect seawater samples.

-She made her way along the shore where she could -- on either side of the long fence -- collecting samples.
+She made her way along the shore where she could--on either side of the long fence--collecting samples.
 She tried to focus on tide pools or other areas where water had collected and been still for a while, hoping that water might have picked up some traces of...anything.
 It was while crouched down to scoop some water out of a tide pool that she saw it.
 It was fish that looked very much like a large piranha.
 It was about twice the size of a normal piranha and had accentuated, sharp scales on its back and a boney face.
 It was looking right at her, easily controlling its movements and remaining still in the swells along the shore.

 Naomi stood, startled, and dropped her collection vessel.
 It bounced off the rocks at her feet and the fish leaped from the water towards it -- and her.
 She yelped and stumbled backward, almost falling but managing to get one foot back off the wet rocks and onto drier land.
 The fish, now on the rocks just before her, didn’t flap.
 It almost stood, using its unusual ventral fins to steady itself.
 Then, using coordinated movements of its clearly strong muscles, it gradually spun itself around and lept back into the water.